-“Workplace complexity dwells in set(s) of options about what is possible rather than a set of options about what is probable.” – Simple Habits for Complex Times
+“Workplace complexity dwells in set(s) of options about what is possible rather than a set of options about what is probable.” – Simple Habits for Complex Times.

-Workplace Complexity through opportunities of change
+Workplace Complexity through opportunities for change

 Volatility to Discovery

 - Change requires discovery, which comes from reinventing, seeking a share of opportunity, and managing continual change expectations.

 - The inability to predict the future comes with a requirement to understand and manage risk.
 Managing risk includes increasing predictability, reducing variability, and creating control mechanisms.